Hamilton Central railway station: History

 The station (which opened in 1876) used to have four lines running through between two platforms.
 The western platform (Glasgow bound) is the original one.
 The other platform with ticket office is a replacement.
 It was built approximately where the southbound through line ran and then replaced the original.
 There was a turntable just to the south of the station on the east (Motherwell bound track).
 The semi-circular retaining wall can still be seen.
 There was a signal box opposite at John Street level accessed from John Street.
 The goods yard was to the north of the station, encompassing the whole of the current bus station and car park.
 The goods yard entrance and main Station entrance was from adjacent to the top cross.
 There was a large retaining wall that ran from the cross up Quarry Street to about where the Quarry street steps now sit.
 The entry road ran adjacent to the wall and curved away from the wall as it approached the station and yard entrances.
 The Quarry street steps replaced an office, at street level, and set of steps leading down to the main Station platform.
 There is also an entrance to the other platform on the south side of the bridge.
 It has a grand arched stone portico but is sealed now with an ornate design facing the pavement.
 The steps are still existing but the archway to the platform is walled up.

 In addition there was a line that went from the position of the disused pedestrian bridge opposite South Park Road (site of another signal box.
 The line then went across Kemp Street and along the line of car parking in Graham Street then crossed Quarry Street to enter the gas works.
-This line terminate just before Selkirk Street. the line went through still extant gates beside the main line at Kemp Street.
+This line terminated just before Selkirk Street.
+The line went through still extant gates beside the main line at Kemp Street.
 The entry gates to the gas works are also still existing.
 The line terminated just to the south of the larger gas tank that now only exists as a circular concrete pad.